karol11/l_async/README.md

 You can think of it as the less limiting generalization of `promise_all` pattern in other languages.

 It can be used to combine data from different branches of asynchronous processes.
-Tree of `las::result`-s provides reactive data and control transfers for processes having subprocesses.
+Tree of `l_async::result`-s provides reactive data and control transfers for processes having subprocesses.

 ### `l_async::loop`

-It's a workhorse of the library.
-It organizes asybchronous iterative processes.
+It's a workhorse of this library.
+It organizes the asybchronous iterative processes.
 It accepts lambda which capture block represents context data, that should be preserved across iterations and code is a loop body.
 - Initially `l_async::loop` moves its lambda to the heap-allocated shared block.
 This guarantees that captured objects will never be copied.
 - Then it calls this lambda passing to it l_async::loop instance (itself) as parameter (who said Y-combinator?).